-[00:06:00] to look at the whole engine of city politics, and DataMade opens the hood.
+Citizens can access the details of health reports, data on lobbyists, they get to look at the whole engine of city politics, and DataMade opens the hood.
 That means the people of Chicago have a better chance of bringing about the changes they want to see.

 Carol Willing, a research software engineer over at Cal Poly, thinks that this expanding open source attitude is the start of something much larger.

-[00:06:30] open hardware, to open government, to open education, open collaboration, innovation, so I think it's gonna continue to evolve.
+Personally, I think that we're gonna evolve beyond open source software to open hardware, to open government, to open education, open collaboration, innovation, so I think it's gonna continue to evolve.

 Open source is starting to look more like a law of nature than just some outgrowth of the tech world.

 People have been charitable and giving of their time freely for thousands of years, so that's nothing new.
 But what is new about open source and has changed the world profoundly is the ability for groups to work together to build something bigger than what they could build on their own.

 I love this idea!
 Taking some very new tech and using it to get back to some very old ideals.
 But before we get too excited, definitions can get wobbly as more and more folks start calling themselves open source.
 It starts meaning something that's just free, or something that's crowdsourced, or even just something that's customizable.

 For example, if I let you choose what kind of sprinkles go on your ice cream, that's not necessarily an open source dessert.
 But if I show you how to make your own sprinkles, let you improve on my sprinkle recipe, and then give you my blessing if you wanted to share that secret with others, now that's some tasty open source right there.

 So, what was that original definition again?
 It's pretty simple, but we should keep repeating it.
 To be truly open source, you need code, or a blueprint, or a recipe.
 In other words, some kind of raw data that anyone can study, change, and redistribute at will.
 It's a philosophy that's just starting to revolutionize the world beyond our command lines.

-[00:08:30] is has been as successful as it has been and that I've gotten to be a part of it.
+It's a really phenomenal way to do technology, and I'm thrilled to death that is has been as successful as it has been and that I've gotten to be a part of it.

 Thomas Cameron has been involved in open source since before the term was coined in 1998.
 Today, he's senior principal cloud evangelist at Red Hat.
 He's perfectly positioned to talk about how far open source has come, but also how many battles were fought along the way.

 Man there is huge pushback, you know, managers didn't want to take on the risk because, well, it's free; there's no one that I can pick up the phone and call for support; I have to depend on you.
 But we won a lot of these sort-of-easy fights, the departmental servers or divisional servers or a small web server, a small file and print server, and over time after winning these easier fights, the tougher ones came along.
 And with every single one of those, you saw sysadmins and systems engineers become more enamored of open source.

 Despite these battles, you couldn't deny the ongoing progress.

-[00:10:00] huge companies with household names—Intel, IBM, AMD, you know, every organization you can imagine has started contributing to open source projects.
+I have been able to watch open source transform the IT industry, and it’s gone from that rogue server that some sysadmin had under his desk to huge companies with household names—Intel, IBM, AMD, you know, every organization you can imagine has started contributing to open source projects.
 And it was absolutely a fight, there were so many arguments I had at various enterprise positions that I held where I said, "You know, we need to introduce Linux® or other open source technologies into the datacenter."

 Thomas sees that open source software development is taking over.
 But for some people, that's pretty unsettling.

 We're able to share information and analysis, and so that scares folks who historically have been the ones to hold information and derive value from it, whether it's charging money or just having control of an organization, it's a huge change and with that comes fear.

-[00:11:00] long shot.
+The open source rebels that we described at the start of the season have now become industry leaders.
+But that's not the end of the story, not by a long shot.
 Christopher Tozzi is the senior editor at Fixate IO.
 He sees open source disruption as the start of a fundamental shift in the way people everywhere, not just software, are going to work together.

-[00:11:30] innovations.
+I think that one of the things that has made open source so powerful over the last two decades is this continued interest in decentralization.
+I think this also speaks to how open source has influenced other technological innovations.
 Things like blockchain, which is also founded centrally on the ideas that databases, for example, or transactions could be more efficient or could be more secure if they're decentralized, if we get away from centralized modes of production.
 And again, open source I think today, ever since Torvalds came along, had been about decentralization of development in labor basically.

-[00:12:00] source.
+That decentralization across the board means the whole world's going open source.
 The developers who embody that philosophy, they're the ones who have the best shot at imagining that future.

 Here's Tristram Oaten, he's a developer based in London, and he's definitely thinking about that long game.

 It looks like 3D printers are going to make our lives easier and hopefully more ecologically sound by producing parts at home.
 Whenever something breaks, you can just make it at home.
 It's the ideal Star Trek replicator future that we were promised so very long ago.
 Hopefully, that will come into play so that entire houses can perhaps be open source.

 Tristram imagines a world where open source is the rule of the land and that means developers become, if not gurus, then at least guides.
 Really critical guides.

 In the future, our role as developers is going to become increasingly more and more important, and it's going to get increasingly more and more like wizards if it isn't already.

 Okay, wizards.
 We'll be wizards.

 We speak strange languages that make these machines do wonderful things, and we're paid a lot of money to be the court wizard, or the company wizard.
 And when there are devices in everyone's bodies and when there are devices everywhere that are internet-accessible and can be remote-controlled, it's going to be very important that we as a group, as a guild, act in best faith, that the medical profession has a charter to do no harm and so forth.

 I think that as developers, we need to collectively decide that we're not going to build the killer robots, we're not going to build spying software into everyone's router and everybody's hearing aides.
 We need to assure each other, and assure everyone, that we're going to work for the greater good, and not against humanity.

 Let's all just promise right now that we won't build killer robots, okay?
 Okay.
 And beyond that, I do think Tristram's on to something.
 In some ways, we developers have seen the future and that means we've got a chance to help shape it.